Cooltimmetje/Skuddbot-v2-wiki/Systems/daily-bonus.md

 To upkeep a streak, a user must claim their bonus on consecutive days, before the cutoff point.

 ### Losing a streak
 Users can lose their streak when they do not claim their streaks on consecutive day.
 A penalty of 5 days is incurred for every day the user has missed.
+Every missed day is added to the pause counter.

 ### Viewing a streak
 Streaks are recorded in the stats of a user, and can be viewed using the `!stats` command.